psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ### 4.1.
 The JWT Response Document

-Depending on the response type, the JWT contains the authorization response parameters as defined in [RFC6749], sections 4.1.2 or 4.2.2.

-For the grant type authorization "code" these are:

-* `code` - the authorization code
-* `state` - the state value as sent by the client in the authorization request

-For the grant type "token" these are:

-* `access_token` - the access token
-* `token_type` - the type of the access token
-* `expires_in` - when the access token expires
-* `scope` - the scope granted with the access token
-*  `state` - the state value as sent by the client in the authorization request

-Every JWT response document also contains further data utilized to secure the transmission:
+The JWT always contains the following data utilized to secure the transmission:

 * `iss` - the issuer URL of the authorization server that created the response
 * `aud` - the client_id of the client the response is intended for
 * `exp` - expiration of the JWT

+The JWT furthermore contains the response parameters as defined for the particular response type.

+Note: Additional authorization endpoint response parameters defined by extensions, e.g. `session_state` as defined in [OISM], will also be added to the JWT.

+#### 4.1.1 Response Type "code"

+For the grant type authorization "code" the JWT contains the response parameters as defined in [RFC6749], sections 4.1.2:

+* `code` - the authorization code
+* `state` - the state value as sent by the client in the authorization request

 The following example shows an JWT for response type "code":